Phantom-VK/AgentTuring/README.md

 - **Knowledge Base retrieval** with vector search on MetaMathQA and Math-Step-DPO-10K datasets.
 - **Dynamic fallback to Tavily MCP web search** for up-to-date or out-of-knowledge queries.
 - **Input/Output guardrails** to filter toxic content and PII, enforcing math-only queries.
-- **Future-ready Human-in-the-Loop module** planned for continuous human feedback and model improvement.
-- **Beautiful React frontend** with LaTeX and Markdown rendering for rich math display.
+- **React frontend** with LaTeX and Markdown rendering for rich math display.
 - **Fully modular and extensible LangGraph pipeline** orchestrating retrieval, search, and generation.

 ---